BreakingBytes/breakingbytes.github.io/content/OSS_org_as_leader.md

 ## An appreciation of small things

 Celebrate little victories.
-Break work down into short tasks that can be more easily explained.
+Break work down into short tasks that can be more easily grokked.

 ## Groom leaders and empower career growth

 Always be working to replace yourself.
 Put others on a path to leadership.
-Seek what teammates crave and give it to them.
+Learn what teammates crave and give it to them.

 ## Give positive feedback

 Positive feedback is not the same as praise.
-Practice sharing detailed examples of work that you valued in private with your team.
+Practice sharing detailed examples of work that you value in private with your team.
 Always sandwich constructive feedback.
 A good relationship should always have a larger ratio of positive feedback.

 ## Share business constraints at all levels

 Your team needs to know what their motivation is, so give them the details.
 Don't hold back.
-If there is only $10 left in the bank, they won't make big plans at a time when earning cash is the priority.
+If there's only $10 left in the bank, they won't make big plans at a time when earning cash is the priority.